The Conch Piercing: Everything You Need to Know

 Conch jewelry styles

 As mentioned previously, the conch consists of two styles: the inner conch and the outer conch.
-While conch location will depend on your cartilage anatomy, you also need to decide the jewelry look you’d like before choosing conch location.
+While conch location will depend on your cartilage anatomy, you also need to decide your preferred jewelry style before choosing conch location.

 Large hoops are incredibly popular in the outer conch.
 The location of the outer conch, located in the upper conch cartilage, is close enough to the rim of the ear to wrap a hoop around the ear.
 You can choose seamless hoop styles for a slick look, or try segment or clicker hoops.
 The latter are super easy to use, and the hinged style works well with larger hoop types.
 It is possible to wear a stud in the outer conch, but the hoop style (also known as an orbital conch piercing) seems to be the most popular.